Children's Hospital's Lifeline ambulance is a custom-made neonatal/pediatric

 first Lifeline ambulance; there have been four ambulances since then,

-critical-care ambulance—is three times more expensive than what
+critical-care ambulance - is three times more expensive that what a normal

 - Children’s Hospital is the only hospital in Knoxville (and within

-100 miles) to have an ambulance of this caliber.
+100 miles) to have ambulances of this caliber.

 - At any given time, there are two transport teams at-the-ready at Children’s